acss-io/atomizer/packages/atomizer/README.md

     --rtl                               swaps `start` and `end` keyword replacements with `right` and `left`.
-    --exclude=[pattern]                 pattern to exclude file to be scanned --bump-mq                           increases specificity of media queries a small amount --verbose                           show additional log info (warnings).
+    --exclude=[pattern]                 pattern to exclude file to be scanned --bump-mq                           increases specificity of media queries a small amount --strict                            bail if missing configs such as breakpoints.
+    --verbose                           show additional log info (warnings).
 ```